ALLRiPPED/RPI-LightGun-Tool/README.md

           Make new folders for gun games.

-          Ask what type of gun your using, & loads different menusfor different guns.
+          Ask what type of gun your using, & loads different menus for different guns.

 ## INSTALLATION